KylePressley/KylePressley/README.md

 ## Hi there 👋

 My name is Kyle Pressley.
-I am passionate about developing simple AI solutions to help people
+I am passionate about developing simple solutions with AI integration to help people

 My main areas of focus is Financial Advising with expertise in: budgeting, investing, and tax planning.